-3. DERIVATION OF CELL LOADING AND NUMERICAL RESULTS
+3 DERIVATION OF CELL LOADING AND NUMERICAL RESULTS

 In this section we will give a description of the underlying simulation scenarios and the user and traffic distributions.
-For different reference scenarios, we will show the impacts of the user density in terms of the mean number of users per unit area size on the distribution of the interference received at a certain cell site.
-The interference for different traffic distributions leads to the derivation of the cell loading, which reduces the traffic description to a single value.
+For different reference scenarios, we will show the impacts of the user density on the distribution of the interference received at a certain cell site.
+The interference for different traffic distributions leads to a derivation of the cell loading, which reduces the parameterization of traffic to a single value.

-3.1.
-Scenario Description
+3.1 Scenario Description